sts-gaming-group/kafka-bundle/README.md

 ## Decoders

-Decoders are meant to turn raw Kafka data (json, avro, plain text or anything else) into PHP array.
+Decoders are meant to turn raw Kafka data (json, avro, plain text or anything else) into PHP array (or actually any format you'd like).
 There are three decoders available:
 - AvroDecoder
-- JsonDecoder (which actually contains json_decode method)
+- JsonDecoder (which actually only does json_decode on kafka raw data)
 - PlainDecoder (which actually does not decode the message but passes you a raw version of it)